THE DOORS' "RIDERS ON THE STORM”: HOW THE RAIN EFFECT IS USED

 instrumentation.

-same level as the other elements that bring the arrangement to life, becoming
+In this context, the rain and thunder are given as much importance as the other elements that bring the arrangement to life, becoming

 The result is an ambitious and daring artistic leap